chhaymatt/employeeCreator/README.md

 -   Change backend endpoint to start with `/api` to not confuse with the front end when hosting on AWS
 -   Remove `/employeeCreator` prefix from router links and base
 -   Deploy to AWS Beanstalk
 -   Display back end error messages with
 -   Add scroll to top when adding an employee successfully because the form gets reset
 -   Add scroll to bottom if there are any errors when adding or updating an employee
 -   Rearrange order of Messages
+-   Update README to include documentation on setting up an AWS Elastic Beanstalk and how to create a .war file

 ---